AIMEMAGNI/sky-cast/README.md

 ## Future Enhancements

-- Add more weather details, such as wind speed and visibility.
 - Implement icons or images to represent different weather conditions.
 - Enhance the styling and layout for a more polished look.